Chamberlain in Brule County, South Dakota — The American Midwest (Upper Plains)

 "As you travel the Purple Heart Trails, please take a moment to remember the sacrifices that have been paid for our nation's freedom."

 Location.
 43° 47.177′ N, 99° 20.345′ W. Marker is in Chamberlain, South Dakota, in Brule County.
-Marker can be reached from Interstate 90 at milepost 264.
+Memorial can be reached from Interstate 90 at milepost 264.
+Marker is at the parking lot of the rest area/overlook.
 Touch for map.
-Marker is at the parking lot of the rest area/overlook.
 Marker is in this post office area: Chamberlain SD 57325, United States of America.
+Touch for directions.